digst/cloud/design.md

 The initial toolchain is based on Jira, Git, Jenkins and SOAP UI.
 The toolchain will be expanded in accordance with the needs of GovCloud Consumers and as agreed upon in the GovCloud Policy-process.

-**[Consumer Tool]** GovCloud Consumers may choose between using SIT’s SaaS toolchain and providing their own toolchain, contingent on the Consumer’s toolchain’s complete integration with the build and test processes from SIT.
+**[Consumer Tool]** GovCloud Consumers may choose their own toolchain, contingent on the Consumer’s toolchain’s complete integration with the build and test processes from SIT.

 The build and test process are required to follow the flow defined by SIT to allow SIT to rebuild images and re-deploy services after changes on the platform.